-Introduction
+1. Introduction

-The Kitsap County Department of Community Development proposes to develop revisions to Chapter 17.490 Off-Street Parking and Loading to encourage and require new development and applicable redevelopment to install facilities for bicycle parking and electric vehicle charging.
+The Kitsap County Community Development Department proposes to develop revisions to Chapter 17.490 Off-Street Parking and Loading to encourage and require new development and applicable redevelopment to install facilities for bicycle parking and electric vehicle charging.
 This work plan proposal builds on suggested changes for bicycle parking presented by the Kitsap County Non-Motorized Facilities Committee in early 2021.